vi-rwth/FESTA/README.md

 The metadynamics run has to be 3-dimensional (exactly 2 collective variables (CVs) + energy).

-The scripts use numpy, os, argparse, shutil, time, itertools, shapely, copy, multiprocessing (only for "parallel" script), MDAnalysis, matplotlib, operator and tqdm modules.
+The scripts use numpy, os, argparse, shutil, psutil, time, itertools, shapely, copy, multiprocessing (only for "parallel" script), MDAnalysis, matplotlib, operator and tqdm modules.
 These have to be installed before running the scripts.

 The MD-output directory has to include a FES-file, a trajectory-file and a COLVAR-file.
 The COLVAR- and FES-files are expected to be created using PLUMED or have PLUMED-like appearance.
 The COLVAR- and trajectory-file must have the same MD-step length.